Slavery & human trafficking statement 2022

 We have a policy and guidance on compliance with the modern slavery act duty to notify regulations.
 This includes details on how we determine priority suppliers for engagement.

 Externally Shoosmiths is a United Nations Global Compact participant and a member of the Network UK.
-We report annually on our progress against the 10 principles relating to human rights, labour, environment and anti-corruption.
-You can read our Communication on Progress reports here.
-We have been a member of the United Nations Global Compact UK Network Modern Slavery Working Group since May 2016.
+We report annually on our progress against the 10 principles relating to human rights, labour, environment and anti-corruption which with effect 2023 has changed to an annual online Communication on Progress platform.
+You can find Shoosmiths’ details here and you can read our previous Communication on Progress reports here.
+We have been a member of the United Nations Global Compact Network UK Modern Slavery Working Group since May 2016.
 Members represent a number of industry sectors and share ideas, information and best practice.
-In June 2022 we will take part for the sixth consecutive year in the annual peer review of member slavery and human trafficking statements.

 Due diligence processes in relation to slavery and human trafficking in Shoosmiths’ business